 Ruby is a Stracchino-style blended milk cheese, very loosely inspired by Robiola, and made with blended cow and sheep milk.
-This is a cheese that we make using lovely, rich, grass-fed Jersey cow’s milk that we source from a nearby Animal Welfare Approved farm.
+We make this cheese using lovely, rich, grass-fed Jersey cow’s milk and sheep’s milk that we source from nearby Animal Welfare Approved grass based dairies.
 The cheese is washed during the first two weeks of aging, which adds a faint rosy hue beneath the powdery white rind that grows in after.

 This cheese is buttery and floral with grassy notes.
 It has a pleasantly tangy, almost yogurt-like flavor when young and becomes fruitier with age.
 The paste is creamy and pliable with a satisfying texture similar to soft bread dough.

 Drink with an oaky Chardonnay, mild creamy beers.
 Serve with spicy arugula salad or a variety of charcuterie.
-Due to the subtlety of this cheese, it lends itself beautifully to cooking.
-It will enhance and compliment almost anything.
+Ruby is great to cook with, in mac and cheese, or other pastas, on pizza, as a grilled cheese sandwich, it will add wonderful flavor to your dish!
 A Green Dirt favorite is to use Ruby on a flat bread pizza with pesto, caramelized onions and walnuts.

 Tuffet is a lactic style, Geotrichum rinded, cheese.
 Lactic-style refers to the way the cheese is coagulated; using lactic acid produced by the cultures to set the curd, creating a delicate cheesecake-like texture to the paste.
 Its rind has a transparent, gossamer layer of white powder, with its peachy-tan rind peaking through.
 It has a wrinkly surface, caused by the Geotrichum Candidum yeast that grows on the rind.